-What is Driver Vehicle Inspection Reports (DVIR)?
+What are Driver Vehicle Inspection Reports (DVIR)?

-If you are driving a fleet company commercial truck, you are mandated by law to fill in a daily formal driver safety Vehicle inspection reports to ensure that the vehicle is safe to be on the road.
+If you are driving a fleet company commercial truck, you are mandated by law to fill in a daily formal driver safety Vehicle inspection report to ensure that the vehicle is safe to be on the road.

 To ensure that your vehicle is in appropriate condition, it is important to conduct both a pre-trip and post-trip inspection.